Stationary measures and the continuous-state branching process conditioned on extinction: Introduction

 where $(P(i,j))_{i,j\geq 0}$ denote the one step transition probabilities of $(Y_n)_{n\ge 0}$. \cite[Theorem II.1.2]{AN} tells us that $(\eta_i)_{i\ge 1}$ is a stationary measure iff its generating function $U(s)=\sum_{i=1}^{+\infty}\eta_is^i$ is analytic for $|s|<q$, and satisfies Abel's equation

 where $f$ is the generating function of the offspring distribution $(p_k)_{k\ge 0}.$ In the supercritical case, if $q=0$, the only stationary measure is $\eta_i=0$ for all $i\ge 1$, otherwise if $q>0$, then the construction of stationary measures can be handled by reduction to the subcritical case, see, \cite[II.2]{AN}.
-So we focus on the critical and subcritical cases.
+Now we focus on the critical and subcritical cases.
 It is proved in \cite{AN} that in the critical case a (nontrivial) stationary measure exists and is unique (up to a constant multiple), while in the subcritical case the stationary measure is not unique.
-In fact, in the critical case, the stationary measure is determined by the ratio limit of the $n$-step transition probabilities(cf. \cite[Lemma I.7.2 and Theorem II.2.1]{AN} and \cite{P}).
+In fact, in the critical case, the stationary measure is determined by the ratio limit of the $n$-step transition probabilities (cf. \cite[Lemma I.7.2 and Theorem II.2.1]{AN} and \cite{P}).
 The continuous-time analogue of this result is due to \cite[Lemma 7]{I}.
-In the subcritical case, the problem of determining all stationary measures is settled by Alsmeyer and R\"{o}sler \cite{AR}.
-They proved that every stationary measure has a unique integral representation in terms of the Martin entrance boundary and a finite measure on $[0,1)$ (cf. \cite[Theorem 2.1]{AR}).
+In the subcritical case, the problem of determining all stationary measures is settled by Alsmeyer and R\"{o}sler \cite{AR}, where it is proved that every stationary measure has a unique integral representation in terms of the Martin entrance boundary and a finite measure on $[0,1)$.

-For a continuous-time GW process with transition functions $\{p_{ij}(t):\ t\ge0,\ i,j\in\mathbb{N}\}$, a stationary measure is a set of nonnegative numbers $\{\nu_j:j\ge 1\}$ satisfying that
+For a continuous-time GW process with transition functions $\{p_{ij}(t):\ t\ge0,\ i,j\in\mathbb{Z}^+\}$, a stationary measure is a set of nonnegative numbers $\{\nu_j:j\ge 1\}$ satisfying that

-In contrast to the discrete-time situation, a nontrivial stationary measure of the continuous-time GW process exists and is unique (up to a constant multiple) in both critical and subcritical cases, see, \cite[Lemma 7]{I} for the critical case and \cite[Corollary 8]{M} for the subcritical case.
+In contrast to the discrete-time situation, for continuous-time GW process, a nontrivial stationary measure exists and is unique (up to a constant multiple) in both critical and subcritical cases, see, \cite[Lemma 7]{I} for the critical case and \cite[Corollary 8]{M} for the subcritical case.
 A similar phenomenon happens for CB processes, see Ogura\cite{Y}.
 Namely, assuming extinction occurs almost surely, the CB process has a unique nontrivial stationary measure.
 Indeed, Ogura has established the functional equation satisfied by the Laplace transform of the stationary measure (see, \cite[Lemma 1.2]{Y}), which can be viewed as the continuous counterpart of the above Abel's equation.